[Investigation] Revealed: Who were Russia's spies in the EU corridors?

 But looks can be deceiving, given Russia's modus operandi.

-A janitor in Russia's embassy to Belgium was a GRU colonel.
+A humble janitor in Russia's embassy to Belgium was in fact a GRU colonel.

-Just because a spy is accredited at Russia's embassy to the EU doesn't mean he can't target Nato personnel in Brussels, or vice versa.
+And just because a spy is accredited at Russia's embassy to the EU doesn't mean he can't target Nato personnel in Brussels, or vice versa.

 One FSB officer expelled last year from Russia's embassy to Nato — Dmitry Filippenok — also registered to attend pro-democracy conferences at the EU Parliament, for instance.